-Produced by the Gulf of Georgia Cannery Society, Ebb & Flow: Turning Points in West Coast Fishing History explores key milestones in the commercial fishing industry on Canada’s west coast.
+Produced by the Gulf of Georgia Cannery Society, Ebb & Flow: Turning Points in West Coast Fishing History explores key milestones in the commercial fishing industry on Canada’s West Coast.
 This 25-minute documentary-style film explores how immigration, global conflicts, economic change, social movements, and technological progress have all affected the fishery’s evolution.
-The film may also be viewed on site at the Gulf of Georgia Cannery National Historic Site, and is available subtitled in Chinese and Japanese (on site, by request).
+The film may also be viewed on the Gulf of Georgia Cannery National Historic Site, and is available subtitled in Chinese and Japanese (on site, by request).

 Film production was supported by the Province of British Columbia